+91-11-39595119, +91-9910048755

 LSG is technically easier when compared with gastric bypass or biliopancreatic diversion.
 It is free from serious anatomical intestinal complications in the long run like internal herniation or small bowel obstruction, and the micronutrient deficiencies and malnutrition are less frequent.

 Laparoscopic/Robotic sleeve gastrectomy which is also known as vertical sleeve gastrectomy is a procedure in which about 70 to 80% of the stomach is removed leaving a narrow gastric tube or "sleeve" through which food passes.
-It has now becoming popular at most of the centres as Laparoscopic Sleeve Gastrectomy is technically easier when compared with gastric bypass or biliopancreatic diversion.
+It has now become popular at most of the centres as Laparoscopic Sleeve Gastrectomy is technically easier when compared with gastric bypass or biliopancreatic diversion.
 It is free from serious anatomical intestinal complications in the long run like internal herniation or small bowel obstruction, and the micronutrient deficiencies and malnutrition are less frequent.

 Position of patient in operation theatre: